Honeyz – End Of The Line

 Having scored a breakthrough hit with their debut single Finally Found, the Honeyz returned a few months later with End Of The Line; a brilliant ballad that established the group as a force to be reckoned with.

-For our money, this single is well up there with the most accomplished girl group tracks of the ‘90s, which is no mean feat considering the fierce competition at the time.
-Indeed, it’s almost too polished, to the point where you might reasonably presume it belongs to that sub-section of chart hits that were massive in America but didn’t make an impact here until a UK act covered them.
-It’s so perfectly moulded to the sound of US R&B that it seems unfathomable it wasn’t a huge success there, and it never truly felt like the Honeyz got enough credit for managing to pull this off so authentically.
-As a second single, no less.
+This single is easily up there among the most accomplished girl group tracks of the ‘90s, which is no mean feat considering the fierce competition at the time.
+Indeed, End Of The Line is so polished, it’s almost unfathomable that the track hadn’t already been a massive hit in America before reaching the UK, because it is so perfectly moulded to the sound of US R&B. For that alone, it never truly felt like the Honeyz got enough credit for being able to pull a song like this off so authentically.
+And as their second single, no less.

 End Of The Line pitches itself initially from the perspective of the group ruing the end of a relationship.
 Despite the booming production, there’s a quiet sadness about the lyrics which hones in beautifully on that feeling of dread when something has changed: “All alone, I wait for you, as darkness fills this room, I don’t know why you ain’t called”.
 However, the tone soon shifts away from portraying the Honeyz as victims and has them smoothly pushing the blame back: “Don’t hold it back if it’s in your heart, stand up and be a man”.
 This was still very much the era of girl power, and End Of The Line is a perfect example of how that theme was embraced by other groups, even where there was no obvious point for comparison to the Spice Girls.
-Amongst the soaring balladry, there’s still a bite here; the way Celena crisply delivers the line: “I deserve some damn re-spe-ct-ah” oozes attitude and there’s such amplified clarity to the vocals, you can’t help but hang on her every word.
+Amongst the soaring balladry, there’s still a bite here; the way Celena Cherry crisply delivers the line: “I deserve some damn re-spe-ct-ah” oozes attitude and there’s such amplified clarity to the vocals, it’s impossible not to hang on her every word.

-There’s lots of slow-motion walking down corridors (you would not want to get stuck behind them) and gazing down the camera, but much like the song itself, the visuals portray the Honeyz a big deal without being extravagant about it.
-There are obligatory paparazzi shots as the group arrive at a performance venue and dozens of fans swaying politely in the audience, however, it’s the quiet confidence in the way that the Honeyz are portrayed – the lingering shots and their effortless screen presence – which creates the impression that this must have been a big hit elsewhere.
+There’s lots of slow-motion walking down corridors (you would not want to get stuck behind them) and gazing down the camera, but much like the song itself, the visuals portray the Honeyz as a big deal without being extravagant about it.
+There are obligatory paparazzi shots as the group arrives at a performance venue and dozens of fans swaying politely in the audience, however, it’s the quiet confidence in the way that the Honeyz are portrayed – the lingering shots and their effortless screen presence – which creates the impression that this must have been a big hit elsewhere.

 Related posts: